-“Also Amaziah said unto Amos, O thou seer, go, flee thee away into the land of Judah, and there eat bread, and prophesy there” (verse 12).
+“Also Amaziah said unto Amos, O thou seer, go, flee thee away into the land of Judah; and there eat bread, and prophesy there” (verse 12).
 In other words, You are in this for bread, or money.
 Go to Judah, go over into that part of the world.
-So this man seems to know about the place of safety—probably because he grew up in the Church where it was taught!
+So this man seems to know about our work in the nation of Israel—probably because he grew up in the Church where it was taught!

-“But prophesy not again any more at Bethel: for it is the king’s [sanctuary], and it is the king’s court” (verse 13).
+“But prophesy not again any more at Bethel: for it is the king’s chapel [sanctuary], and it is the king’s court” (verse 13).
 They say, “We don’t want any doomsday preachers around here.
 We’re all mainstream and we don’t want the heresy you teach.
 Don’t prophesy again.
-We got rid of Mystery of the Agesfor a reason.”
+We got rid of Mystery of the Ages for a reason.”
 But who is really behind all this?

 “Then answered Amos, and said to Amaziah, I was no prophet, neither was I a prophet’s son; but I was an herdman, and a gatherer of sycomore fruit: And the Lord took me as I followed the flock, and the Lord said unto me, Go, prophesy unto my people Israel” (Amos 7:14-15).
 Amos didn’t have any ancestry in the priesthood.
 He was a farmer, but he had God’s message and delivered it the way God said.